SushantPoman/Study/Interview Questions.md

 18. what is optional @Pathvariable or @RequestParam and @QueryParam
 19. why to use @ResponseBody
 20. idempotent operation
-21. how to get 100 properties in service layer
+21. how to get 100 properties in service layer(@ConfigurationProperties)
 22. Types of autowiring
 23. Diff between contructor injection and setter injection
 24. unit testing - write junit